nhn/tui.image-editor/apps/vue-image-editor/README.md

   | ------ | -------- | --------------------------------------- |
   | Object | X        | { cssMaxWidth: 700, cssMaxHeight: 500 } |

-  You can configurate your image editor using `options` prop.
+  You can configure your image editor using `options` prop.
 For more information which properties can be set in `options`, see [options of tui.image-editor](https://nhn.github.io/tui.image-editor/latest/ImageEditor).

 ### Events